ChameleonCloud/docs/source/technical/reservations.rst

 Introduction
 ___________________

-In order to use bare metal resources, you must reserve them in advance by creating a *Lease*.
-This is highly recommended for bare metal resources that are in high demand, such as GPU nodes.
-A Lease for a set of nodes ensures that you will be the only user with access to those specific nodes for the duration of the Lease.
-Leases can be made well in advance of when you need to use bare metal resources, and may contain requests for specific nodes by node UUID.
-Leases are shared by all members of a Project.
-Leases have a maximum duration of *7 days* but may be extended within 48 hours prior to the end of the Lease through the GUI.
-If you require a Lease longer than 7 days, you may request it by opening a ticket at the :ref:`help-desk`.

-The Reservation mechanism is implemented using the Blazar OpenStack module.
-You may make reservations through the GUI at each Chameleon site or through the CLI.
+Unlike virtual resources on a regular on-demand cloud, physical resources on Chameleon must be reserved before using them for an experiment.
+Once a reservation has been accepted, users are guaranteed that resources will be available at the time they chose (except in extraordinary circumstances such as hardware or platform failures), which helps to plan large scale experiments.

+Chameleon resources are reserved via `Blazar <https://docs.openstack.org/blazar/latest/>`_ (previously known as *Climate*) which provides Reservation as a Service for OpenStack.

 _________________________________________
-Managing Reservations using the GUI
+Provisioning and Managing Resources Using the GUI
 _________________________________________

-To manage reservations using the GUI, log in to the GUI for the Chameleon site where the specific resources you wish to use are located - either `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ or `CHI@UC <https://chi.uc.chameleoncloud.org>`_.
+To make reservations of the resources, first log into the Horizon web interface - either `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ or `CHI@UC <https://chi.uc.chameleoncloud.org>`_.
+Then, choose a project and configure your local timezone.
+For details on how to choose a project and update personalized settings, please see :doc:`gui`.

 In the navigation sidebar, go to the *Reservations* section and click *Leases*.

 .. figure:: reservations/leasespage.png
    :alt: The Leases page in the GUI